The MSc Archaeological Practice is a world-leading archaeology course which equips you with the tools for work in the real world.

 To be eligible for this funding, students must meet the criteria for Scottish or EU fee status and be resident in the Highlands and Islands (including Moray) or Perth and Kinross for the duration of their studies.
 In accordance with funding regulations, tuition fee support will only be available to students who meet the funding eligibility criteria and are self-funding i.e. who are not in receipt of funding for tuition fees from other sources, including employers.
 Funded places will be allocated and successful applicants notified from May onwards, available places will continue to be allocated throughout the recruitment cycle.
 There is no separate application process, applicants holding an offer will be considered against the eligibility rules.

 Applications are welcome from all suitably qualified applicants.
 Students who do not meet the eligibility for the tuition fee support, or are not successful in being allocated one of the limited places, will be responsible for paying their own fees.
 However, there are other potential sources of funding support available.

 From 2017, eligible Scotland-domiciled students studying full-time can access loans up to £10,000 from the Student Awards Agency for Scotland (SAAS).
 This comprises a tuition fee loan up to £5,500 and a non-income assessed living cost loan of £4,500.
 EU students studying full-time can apply for a tuition fee loan up to £5,500.

 Part-time students undertaking any taught postgraduate course over two years up to Masters level, who meet the residency eligibility, can apply for a for a tuition fee loan up to £2,750 per year.

 Full details can be found on the SAAS website.
 Applications for loans open in April.

-You may wish to consider further study such as advanced research; vocational diplomas; masters by research; and PhD study
+You may wish to consider further study in areas such as: advanced research; vocational diplomas; masters by research; and PhD study.

 You can use the above QR code to connect directly to the course details.